Prannav-k/OffsetIt/README.md

 # Usage

-## Running the nodes
+## Bootstraping the nodes
+We have predefined nodes mentioned in build.gradle.
 Open a terminal and go to the project root directory and type: (to deploy the nodes using bootstrapper)
 ```
 ./gradlew clean deployNodes
 ```